 Finding a balance

 Here at Gelato Village, we only use the highest quality ingredients.
 We never use commercial pre-mixed bases or flavour powders.
-Nor do we use any artifical stabilisers or preservatives.
+Nor do we use any artificial stabilisers or preservatives.
 Our vegan-friendly dark chocolate sorbetto uses the fibres from the cocoa husk as a natural stabiliser.
 This gives a rich texture and good structure.

 The final element in the balance of gelato making is temperature.
 We serve our gelato at a higher temperature than ice cream.
 That temperature is minus 12 degrees.
 This contributes to its velvety and decadent mouthfeel.
 The skill of the Maestro Gelatiere is in developing recipes that perfectly balance the ingredients.
 He must create a harmony between the fat content, temperature and the amount of air in the gelato.
 Getting this balance right, and allowing all the flavours to shine creates the perfect eating experience.
 Our Maestro Gelatiere, Antonio De Vecchi, trained at the Carpigiani Gelato University in Bologna.
-He develops all our recipes at in the Gelato Village Laboratory.
+He develops all our recipes in the Gelato Village Laboratory.
 Italians call the place where they make gelato ‘il laboratorio’.

 Subtle flavours